katcitdoe/petopia/README.md

 # petopia
 Take care of your own virtual pet!
+A proper alternative to Neopets.